Spacetime of rotating black holes surrounded by massive scalar charges: Models

 For dCS gravity, the source term in the scalar-field equation is $\mathscr{Q}=\mathscr{P}$, $(\mathscr{A}_{\rm dCS})_{\mu}{}^{\nu} = g_{\mu \alpha} (\mathscr{A}_{\rm dCS})^{\alpha \nu}$, where $(\mathscr{A}_{\rm dCS})^{\mu \nu}$ is defined as \cite{Yunes:2009hc}

 $(\bar{T}_q)_{\mu}{}^{\nu}$ denotes the trace-reversed stress–energy tensor of the scalar field, given by \cite{Alexander:2022avt}

 The existing constraints on beyond-Einstein couplings indicate that the dimensionless parameter $\zeta$, if nonzero, must be small~\cite{Chung:2025wbg,Xie:2024xex,Julie:2024fwy}.
 Thus, we solve Eqs.~\eqref{eq:MEE} and \eqref{eq:SFE} using a perturbative expansion in $\zeta$.
-Specifically, we expand the metric tensor and scalar field as power series in $\zeta$,
+Specifically, we expand the metric tensor and scalar field as power series in $\zeta$ \footnote{ We note that, due to the rescaling $\vartheta = \ell^2 \bar{\vartheta}$, the leading nontrivial scalar configuration appears at zeroth order in our expansion.
+In conventional effective-field-theory counting, this corresponds to the leading-order [$\mathcal{O}(\ell^2)$] scalar field.
+This choice of normalization simplifies the perturbative structure of the field equations. },

 Substituting these expansions into Eqs.~\eqref{eq:MEE} and \eqref{eq:SFE}, we find that at the zeroth order,

 Here $[R_{\beta}{}^{\nu}]^{(0)}$ denotes the Ricci tensor evaluated on the background metric $g_{\mu\nu}^{(0)}$, while $\Box^{(0)}$ and $\mathscr{Q}_q{}^{(0)}$ are, respectively, the d’Alembertian operator and the quadratic curvature invariant computed with respect to the same background.
 Since the beyond-Einstein coupling and the massive scalar field are expected to deform the general-relativistic solution only at order $\mathcal{O}(\zeta)$, we take the background metric $g_{\mu\nu}^{(0)}$ to be the Kerr spacetime throughout this work.